TOP

 What is DAX?

-DAX - language of formulas (decoded as Data Analysis eXpressions - expressions for data analysis), which was developed by Microsoft.
-This language is not independent, but intended only for automating calculations in the PowerPivot application for MS Excel .
+DAX is a formula language (stands for Data Analysis eXpressions - expressions for data analysis), which was developed by Microsoft.
+This language is not standalone, but is intended only for automating calculations in the PowerPivot add-in for MS Excel.

-In short, DAX are formulas for pivot tables.
+In short, DAX is formulas for pivot tables.
 Most DAX functions have similar names and characteristics compared to regular Excel functions, but can only be used in PowerPivot.
-As you know, ordinary Summary tables may contain calculation fields (analog Measure in DAX), however, only simple arithmetic operations - addition-subtraction and multiplication-division - can be performed in these fields.
-So, in order to increase the functionality of calculation fields, DAX was created.
+As known, regular Pivot tables can contain calculated fields (an analogue of Measure in DAX), however, these fields can only perform simple arithmetic operations - addition-subtraction and multiplication-division.
+So, to increase the functionality of calculated fields, DAX was created.

-In general, DAX is not a complex language, as it may seem at first glance, you just need to understand the principles of its operation.
-The difference between Excel formulas and DAX formulas is that in Excel we operate on individual cells and ranges, while in DAX we can only access entire tables and their columns.
+Overall, DAX is not a complex language, as it might seem at first glance; you just need to understand its operating principles.
+The difference between Excel formulas and DAX formulas is that in Excel we operate with individual cells and ranges, while in DAX we can only refer to entire tables and their columns.

-To get started with the DAX code, we need set PowerPivot for Excel 2010 or go to the tab of the same name in Excel 2013 .
+To start working with DAX code, we need to install PowerPivot for Excel 2010 or go to the tab with the same name in Excel 2013.

 As in Excel, DAX functions belong to certain categories, namely: